November 8, 2018

 I have had to get my Heilpraktikerin licensure which is sort of like a natural healer in psychotherapy license, which is a strange figure in German law, but that does allow one to practice Psychotherapy.
 You will find many of these.
 There are 2 kinds: ones that practice bodily practices like acupuncture & massage and another that does psychotherapy.

 There is still one more figure worth mentioning and that is coaching.
 My favorite couples counselor in Freiburg is a coach.
 I practice coaching alongside my psychotherapy practice.
 While I was waiting to get the permit to practice psychotherapy, I had to call myself a "coach" to see people.
 You can find well-trained, amazing coaches, & then you can also find terrible ones just out to make a quick buck.
 One must be discerning, but the figure of "coach" is one that is becoming increasingly common because it is not regulated per state, that is, I can practice coaching in Italy, USA, Germany and not worry whether I have the "license" from that state.
 Again - that can be super bad, or amazing for someone who has a formation and just wants to travel.
 Get to know the person, see what their qualifications are.
 They may have a MFT licensure AND be a coach, too.
 US State laws, for example, do not allow a MFT from California to practice via Skype with someone living in another state.
 However, "coaching" is allowed.
 It allows for flexibility.
 Check out which is the best fit for you and keep an open yet discerning mind!

-Got questions, comments, funny anecdotes?
+Got questions, comments, topic ideas, funny anecdotes?
 Email us at firstname.lastname@example.org.